 still goes well beyond the safe, P.C. psuedo-feminism usually espoused in mainstream movies.

 "'Whore', 'tart', 'prostitute' were not words Bond used about women unless they were professional streetwalkers or the inmates of a Brothel, and when Harling, the Commissioner of Police, and Pitman, Chief of Immigration and Customs, had described her as an 'Italian tart' Bond had reserved judgment.
 Now he knew he had been right.
 This was an independent, a girl of authority and character.
 She might like the rich, gay life, but so far as Bond was concerned, that was the right kind of girl.
 She might sleep with men, obviously did, but it would be on her terms and not on theirs."

 2. Okay, Bond still has some women problems.

 , Bond apparently gets to meet girls and do crazy stunts in London, Scotland, Turkey and China.
 Maybe in the next movie, they should send him to Texas and let him team up with the finest that America has to offer.
 At least, the finest according to Bond in Casino Royale

 "It turned out that Leiter was from Texas.
-While he talked about his job with the Joint Intelligence Staff of N A T O and the difficulty of maintaining security in the organization where so many nationalities were represented, Bond reflected that good Americans were fine people and that most of them seemed to come from Texas."
+While he talked about his job with the Joint Intelligence Staff of N A T O and the difficulty of maintaining security in the organization where so many nationalities were represented, Bond reflected that good Americans were fine people and that most of them seemed to come from Texas."5.
+Bond loves trains.